buildmotion/workspace-demo/README.md

 ```

 ## Use the Library in the Application
 Now that we have some components and services in our library we are ready to use them in the application.
 I can inject the service into the constructor.
 Visual Studio Code will create the import statement for the component.
 However, notice that we are not using the `@buildmotion/lib-one` scope and library name.
 This is disappointing.
 The NRWL.io Nx workspace does this by default.
+It is not recommended to publish libraries with file path references/imports - the dependency will need to be installed from NPM and will not be in the specified file path.

 ```typescript
 import { LibOneService } from 'dist/@buildmotion/lib-one/public_api';
 ```

-I would prefer to see:
+I would prefer to see what is below.
+Because the context of this exercise is to publish libraries that can be consumed by other applications.
+The consumers of your library may not be applications in the same project workspace.
+It may be a different team or company if the libraries are public.
+Keep in mind that we are extending the default use of the Angular 6 workspace environment to allow for publishing libraries for general consumption.
+You may not need to do this.

 ```typescript
 import { LibOneService } from '@buildmotion/lib-one';
 ```

 However, we get a `path` reference to the `LibOneService`.
 Update the path value to use the scope name value: `@buildmotion/lib-one`.
-We'll provide a fix next to make this happen.
+We'll provide a work-around to make this happen.

 ```typescript
 import { Component, OnInit } from '@angular/core';